 How to Properly Exfoliate Your Lips

-Exfoliate Your Lips with a Sugar Scrub
+How to Exfoliate Your Lips With a Sugar Scrub

 Lip scrubs typically contain a combination of tiny sugar granules and oils, so you can moisturize your lips while sloughing off dead skin cells at the same time.
 For example, the Makeup by Mario Perfecting Lip Scrub contains a combo of sugar, coconut and castor oils to instantly smooth and polish lips.
 Simply dab the product on and rub your lips together to create friction, then wipe away the excess with a tissue before you go in with a lip balm.
 We recommend exfoliating your lips no more than once or twice a week.

 How to Moisturize Your Lips After Exfoliating

 Before you start swiping on your favorite matte lipstick, add a coat of lip balm.
 We love the Kiehl’s Butterstick Lip Treatment SPF 30, which is available in both clear and tinted formulas to add a subtle pop of color.
 It’s enriched with coconut oil to hydrate your lips for up to 12 hours, plus it contains broad-spectrum sunscreen to protect against UVA and UVB rays.
 Now your lips are prepped and ready for makeup!